-The amounts recorded for amortization expense were \$6.0 million, \$7.5 million, and \$9.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+The amounts recorded for amortization expense were \$5.7 million, \$6.0 million, and \$7.5 million for the years ended December 31, 2018, 2017 and 2016, respectively.

-(j) Goodwill
+(j)Goodwill

 Goodwill represents the excess purchase price over the fair value of assets acquired in connection with the Company's acquisitions.
 Under Financial Accounting Standards Board ("FASB") Accounting Standards Codification, or ASC, Topic 350 "Intangibles - Goodwill and Other", we are required to test goodwill for impairment annually (in our third fiscal quarter) or more frequently, whenever events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit with goodwill below its carrying amount.
-We have the option to first assess qualitative factors such as current performance and overall economic conditions to determine whether or not it is necessary to perform a quantitative goodwill impairment test.
-If we choose that option, then we would not be required to perform a quantitative goodwill impairment test unless we determine that, based on a qualitative assessment, it is more likely than not that the fair value of a reporting unit is less than its carrying value.
+We have the option to first assess qualitative factors such as current performance and overall economic conditions to determine whether or not it is necessary to perform a quantitative goodwill impairment test unless we determine that, based on a qualitative assessment, it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 If we determine that it is more likely than not, or if we choose not to perform a qualitative assessment, we then proceed with the quantitative assessment.
 Under the quantitative test, if the fair value of a reporting unit exceeds its carrying amount, then goodwill of the reporting unit is considered to not be impaired.
 If the carrying amount of the reporting unit exceeds its fair value, then an impairment loss is recognized in an amount equal to the excess, up to the value of the goodwill.
-During the third quarter of 2017, we completed our goodwill impairment testing by performing a quantitative assessment.
+During the third quarter of 2018, we completed our goodwill impairment testing by performing a quantitative assessment.
 Based on the results of this test, no impairment loss was recognized.